rakshitcgupta/US_atrocities_debunked/README.md

 ### Africa

+- On July 20, 2021, US Africa Command (AFRICOM), in coordination with the Federal Government of Somalia, conducted one airstrike in the vicinity of Galkayo, Somalia, against al-Shabaab fighters engaged in active combat against Somali Government forces.
+Initial assessment confirms [0 civilians killed](https://www.africom.mil/pressrelease/33893/us-africa-command-conducts-strike-against-al-shabaab).

 - In March 2019, Amnesty International issued a report about US Airstrikes in Somalia, alleging US ignores CIVCAS claims, commits war crimes, etc.
 Several [experts](https://sites.duke.edu/lawfire/2019/03/31/why-you-should-be-very-skeptical-of-amnesty-internationals-report/) have gone over the inferior methodology employed by NGOs like Amnesty on such matters.
 However, an [independent review](https://web.archive.org/web/20190601040251/https://www.africom.mil/media-room/pressrelease/31697/u-s-africa-command-commander-directed-review-reveals-civilian-casualties) conducted confirms Amnesty got it wrong—again.
 This isn't the first time.
 The NGO, (and others have been shown to not even get the [month correct](https://archive.org/details/africomcivcas/mode/2up), when alleging a US airstrike.